Frequently Asked Questions

 For the safety and welfare of all patients and staff, Pembilier Nursing Home is a non-smoking facility.
 There are designated smoking areas in the outdoor patios.

-We have ample parking in front of the building which is wheel chair accessible to the facility.
+We have ample parking in front of the building that is wheelchair accessible to the facility.

 Consistent with the provision of special diets, always consult with the nursing staff before bringing food to patients.
 Any food kept in the resident room must be in properly sealed containers.